 The Lawrence Community Shelter was established in 2005 as a 501(c)(3) non-profit corporation.
-It was founded by two nonprofit entities, the Lawrence Open Shelter and the Community Drop-In Center.
-Both organizations grew and expanded services to the homeless population.
-Soon both recognized that they could provide a wider and more effective range of care to many of the same people if they merged, forming the Lawrence Community Shelter.
+It was founded by Loring Henderson, a compassionate advocate who saw an unfulfilled need in our community to shelter and serve people who had nowhere else to go.
+The first 24/7 shelter opened in downtown Lawrence, merging two nonprofit entities: the Lawrence Open Shelter and the Community Drop-In Center.
+As the organization grew to provide a wider range of care to the increasing number of people it served, the need for more space also grew.

 In August 2012, the Lawrence Community Shelter moved from downtown Lawrence to a much larger facility at 3655 East 25th Street.
 The Committee on Homelessness facilitated several meetings for interested community members and for representatives from the Lawrence Community Shelter to select the new location.
 We successfully raised over $3 million to purchase and renovate the property.
 The relocation provided critical space to shelter people and to offer expanded and improved programs.

 In 2020, LCS partnered with KU’s Studio 804 to construct Monarch Village—twelve “tiny home” dwellings—in order to meet a variety of needs as a response to the global COVID-19 pandemic.
 This innovative shelter addition offers quarantine and isolation as needed, and allows LCS to better serve guests with special needs or medical requirements.
 Surrounded by a vegetable garden and butterfly trail, Monarch Village offers dignified, healing-focused shelter.